How do you control Apple CarPlay?

 3. Use your knobs

-Volume controls, track skip and control knobs are all seamlessly integrated and work as expected - and so too do those on the steering wheel.
+Volume controls, track skip buttons and control knobs are all seamlessly integrated and work as expected - and so too do those on the steering wheel.

 What about digital gauge clusters and head up displays?